opentelekomcloud/terraform-provider-opentelekomcloud/examples/app-with-networking/README.md

-# Basic HWCloud architecture with networking
+# Basic HuaweiCloud architecture with networking

-This provides a template for running a simple architecture on an HWCloud cloud.
+This provides a template for running a simple architecture on an HuaweiCloud cloud.

 To simplify the example, this intentionally ignores deploying and